Skip to main content

 note

-Disc layouts (BDMV/VIDEO_TS) are treated more strictly: they only auto-resume after a full recheck reaches 100%.
+Filesystem fallback and disc layouts (BDMV/VIDEO_TS) are treated more strictly: they only auto-resume after a full recheck reaches 100%.

 Categories